Arasarkulam Keelpathi

 Aranthangi Revenue block of Pudukkottai district, Tamil Nadu, India.

 Demographics

 Arasarkulam Keelpathi had a total population of 3951 with 1920 males and 2031 females (2011 census).
 Out of the total population 2704 people were literate.

-The people of this village earn their living by agriculture.
+The people of this village earn their living by agriculture and animal keeping.
 Others also have emigrated to various other countries to earn their living.